-European Salt Company GmbH & Co.
+Contract announcement, December 2014. esco – European Salt Company GmbH & Co.
 KG –, a company of the K+S group registered in Hannover, commissioned H+H to carry out a comprehensive retrofit of the dispatch internal logistics at its Bernburg plant.
-In the transport equipment installed in the first half of the 1990s wear-affected and moving parts were changed.
-On the basis of prior experience some components were replaced with variants of improved design.
+In the transport equipment installed in the first half of the 1990s wear-affected and moving parts were changed and in some cases replaced with variants of improved design.
 The work was carried out without interfering with on-going operations.

 esco, which has around 20 branches all over Europe, is part of the K+S group, one of the largest salt producers worldwide.
 The Bernburg mine has existed for more than 100 years and is located in a region with a long tradition of salt extraction.
 Nowadays the plant’s product range extends from de-icing and industrial salts, through edible salts, to salts for commercial use.